 Rohan’s sensitivity to her surroundings is evident in the carefully composed works, which reveal a love of pattern, light and colour.
 The paint retains a lucid quality and the decorative potential of textiles and luxuriant foliage act as ready symbols for the day lit world.
 Nevertheless there is an intrigue within her images, which first present as innocent and whimsical: on closer engagement, isolation and human frailty seem to shadow the pensive languor of the protagonist.

-A 2011 Honours Graduate from Queensland College of Art, Rohan’s work has already attracted significant interest.
-She was a recent finalist in the Redland Art Award, James Kiwi Watercolour Prize and the Churchie National Emerging Art Prize.
-In 2015 she was selected for the significant survey show, Goma Q, which showcases Queensland artists at QAGOMA.
-Her work is held in a number of private and public collections, including the University of Queensland Art Museum, Tweed River Regional Gallery and the Griffith University Art Museum.Artist CV - pdf
+A 2011 Honours Graduate from Queensland College of Art, Rohan’s work has already attracted considerable interest.
+In 2016, Rohan was successful with her first attempt at entering the Archibald Prize, becoming a finalist with her portrait of fashion label duo, Easton Pearson.
+She has also been a recent finalist in The Gold Award, Redland Art Award and the Churchie National Emerging Art Prize.
+Rohan was selected for the significant survey show, Goma Q, which showcased Queensland artists at QAGOMA in 2015.
+Her work is held in a number of private and public collections, including Artbank, University of Queensland Art Museum, QAGOMA, Tweed River Regional Gallery and the Griffith University Art Museum.Download CV - pdf